kyma-project/website/content/blog-posts/2022-11-01-loki-deprecation/index.md

   - "/blog/loki-deprecation"
 ---

-I'm part of the Kyma team working on the Observability feature, and in my previous [blog post](https://kyma-project.io/blog/2022/9/21/observability-strategy/) I talked a bit about the general shift we are planning to do in the Kyma project in regards to Observability.
+I'm part of the Kyma team working on the Observability feature, and in my previous blog post: [From Observability to Telemetry – a strategy shift in Kyma](https://kyma-project.io/blog/2022/9/21/observability-strategy/), I talked a bit about the general shift we are planning to do in the Kyma project in regards to Observability.
 As a first but important step, we are going to deprecate the logging functionality in Kyma based on Loki, that is, the capability to query application logs for up to 5 days using the integrated Grafana view.
 In this blog post, I'm going to give you more details why we made that decision, and present the alternatives.

 ## The Background